abhinendrayadav/ProVA/data/responses.md

 ## Disciplinary Action
 * seperation/disciplinary
   - Disciplinary or corrective action for unsatisfactory job performance or misconduct is normally imposed on a progressive basis and in consultation with a representation of the division of Human Resources.
 Progressive discipline or corrective action may not be imposed in situations involving serious misconduct, which may result in immediate separation.
-To know about possible reasons for disciplinary action: Login to PEP portal-> Policy -> Employee Handbook
+To know about possible reasons for disciplinary action: [Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## Gardening Leave
 * seperation/gardening